zhynwng/Haskell-Calculator/README.md

 $ ./Main

 The calculator can handle infix operations like normal calculators.
 It also supports let expressions (can be used to define variables), if-then-else statements, and lambda expressions.
+Some example expressions would be:

+> let diff = (\x -> (\y -> y-x)) in diff 6 4

+> 5 + let x = 6 in x

+You can also perform recursion with this calculator.
+For example, the following expression evalute the 15th Fibonacci number

+> let fib = (\x -> if x == 0 then 0 else if x == 1 then 1 else fib (x - 2) +  fib (x - 1)) in fib 15

 For more information, consult http://cmsc-16100.cs.uchicago.edu/2021-autumn/Labs/posts/lab-6.html